Exploring entropy by counting microstates of the p-state paramagnet: Review of basic systems

 The maximum magnetization $M_\text{max} = \mu N$ occurs when $q=0$, and it falls to zero as $q \to N/2$.

-It will be helpful in what follows to recall that $\binom{N}{q}$ can be interpreted as the coefficient of $x^q$ in the expansion of the binomial $(1+x)^N$: it counts the number of ways to choose $q$ terms out of the $N$ terms of the product to contribute a power of $x$ (corresponding to a dipole contributing one unit of energy).
-Explicitly, this relationship is expressed as the binomial expansion
+Meanwhile, in the Einstein solid model, we approximate a solid as a system of $N$ identical, independent harmonic oscillators (this could be $N/3$ atoms, each oscillating in three dimensions about its equilibrium position).
+Each oscillator's energy states are separated by equal steps $\epsilon$, where this time $\epsilon = \hbar \omega$.
+The total energy (above the ground state) of all the oscillators is $U = q \epsilon$.
+The integer $q\ge 0$ again counts the total number of ``energy units'' in the system, but now $q$ has no upper bound.

+For macrostate $q$, the number of microstates is the number of ways to distribute the $q$ units of energy among the $N$ oscillators.
+Infinite repetition is allowed: there is no limit on the maximum energy per oscillator, so

+(This is sometimes called ``$N$ multichoose $q$''.)
+This expression in terms of binomial coefficients can be deduced from a ``balls and bars'' argument: one good explanation is in Section~2.2 of Schroeder's \textit{Thermal Physics} textbook.\cite{Schroeder:2000tx}

 For both the Einstein solid and the two-state paramagnet, having an explicit formula for the multiplicity as a function of energy allows us to find the entropy, which in turn allows calculations of measurable quantities like temperature and heat capacity.
-Rather than working through these details here, we will instead address them in the context of the general $\nsp$-state paramagnet below.
-(A full pedagogical treatment is presented in chapters~2--3 of Schroeder's \textit{Thermal Physics} textbook.\cite{Schroeder:2000tx})
+(A full pedagogical treatment is presented in chapters~2--3 of Schroeder's \textit{Thermal Physics} textbook.\cite{Schroeder:2000tx}) Before we discuss this process, we introduce the general $\nsp$-state paramagnet.